 Helen Oppenheim was born in London, England.
 Brought up and wed in London.
 Lived in Montreal, Canada for a few years, in NYC many years.
 Loved Montreal, although too cold, and loves NYC.
 All have influenced her, along with art, movies, everything.

-All the above, and much more, has resulted in rooms full of hair photos and priceless background documentation for the creative process, a Helen Oppenheim Hair Library and resource, much of which will become available online in the Helen Oppenheim Hair Fashion Photo Archives.
+All the above, and much more, has resulted in rooms full of hair photos and priceless background documentation for the creative process, a Helen Oppenheim Hair Library and resource, much of which is available online in the Helen Oppenheim Hair Fashion Photo Archives.

 ALL RIGHTS RESERVED © HELEN OPPENHEIM 2012